tkiat/theerawat.kiatdarakun.com/doc/water-animation.md

 - Animation Duration Multiplier = 2.16
 - Next Animation Delay Multiplier = 120/216

+Note: `(top)` denotes that water connects to the top of the node and disconnects to the bottom of the node

-### R-Stop: Stop water at the destination node at the right.
+### R-Stop: Stop water at the next right node

 | Water (L) | Valve (L) | Cumulative Flow (L) |          Text Animation           |           Valve Animation            |
 | :-------: | :-------: | :-----------------: | :-------------------------------: | :----------------------------------: |